marieotsuka/interactionstudio-spring2023/src/syllabus.md

 Watch lectures and demos on the [CD Vimeo account](https://vimeo.com/user/11664633/folder/3213480) Password for all videos: `interaction`

 ### Arena
 are.na is platform for collecting and connecting content.
 We’ll be looking at a lot of websites over the course of this class.
-Once you’ve signed up on [are.na](https://www.are.na/), you can [join our group](https://www.are.na/group/core-2-interaction-sp23/invite/-e2DNtwFMQzSVn1d2vjmNA) and share inspiration.
+Once you’ve signed up on [are.na](https://www.are.na/), you can [join our group](https://www.are.na/group/core-2-interaction-sp23/invite/-e2DNtwFMQzSVn1d2vjmNA) and share inspiration, as well as keep it as an archive.
+See [Omar Mohammad: Tools for Cultural Production: Archiving Voice, Culture, and Community](https://www.are.na/blog/tools-for-cultural-production-the-practice-of-preserving-voice-culture-and)

 ## Tutors
 [CD Tutors](https://cdparsons.glideapp.io/dl/6471c6/s/d528aa/r/6AxSg3iKke0XTeKwgYFp) are available for extra help!